patrickbwarren/python3-wall-DFT/README.md

 It follows from classical thermodynamics that dγ = − Γ dμ (Gibbs isotherm).
 It is also true that d*p* = ρ dμ (Gibbs-Duhem relation).
-Hence the surface excess Γ = − ρ dγ/d*p*.
+Hence the surface excess Γ = − ρ dγ/d*p*, and this can be verified numerically.
 Note that Γ / ρ can be interpreted as an adsorption length (which can be positive or negative).

-To quantify the perturbation caused by the wall, I also define the perturbation in the bulk as the integral of |Δρ(*z*)| outside of the wall potential (*z* > 1 in the wall models defined below).
+To quantify the perturbation in the bulk caused by the wall, the codes also report the integral of |Δρ(*z*)| outside of the wall potential (*z* > 1 in the wall models defined below).

 ####  Dissipative particle dynamics